-It remains pending in the State Senate where Kevin Parker had been the prime sponsor, and should be passed.
 The state bill addresses the failed local attempt to impose this reform: Int.
 No. 72-A, which I co-authored and negotiated, and the City Council passed in 1994 only to be vetoed by Mayor Giuliani.
 Int.
 No. 72-A resulted in the Water Board passing a resolution to delay its rate-setting effective in calendar 1999.
 In December 1997, the Water Board and the Giuliani administration broke the 1994 agreement and voted to rescind this resolution.
 We continue to support and advocate this important reform.
 It simply makes sense to empower the City Council to influence the rates set by the Water Board.
 It would create a greater incentive to economize and expand water conservation efforts.
 Also, it should encourage more New Yorkers to express their concerns about the City's water and sewer programs.

 Better oversight might shed light on the water system's rental payments to the city, a clear subsidy by ratepayers to the general fund.
 Few know about the agreement which enables the city to pocket \$135.9 million in rental payments in this fiscal year 2007 (source Water Board's Blue Book.
 Page 25) and projected at \$154.8 million in the next fiscal year.
 That amount increased by nearly \$19 million - talk about back door taxes.
 These funds come out of the charges we pay.
-And for about every \$15 million, the rates could be reduced about 1 percent.
+And for about every \$15 million, the rates could be reduced about 1%.
 Eliminating the current rental payment erases any need for the increase.
 Last year's payment would have funded the rescission of all but 0.36% of the rate hike.
 Add Croton and its related pork projects and save more, and cut the rates further.
+The current 18% hike makes clear the need for the City Council to reconsider the entire Croton deal.

-Finally, the water board needs to get on board and support efforts to ease the impacts of rate increases on our seniors who lived on fixed incomes.
-The Queens Civic Congress supports legsislation which would provide a tax levy subsidy to households 65 or older and with incomes below the current Senior Citizens Homeowner Exemption eligibility limit to help offset the increasing water rates.
+I also want to use this opportunity to urge support for efforts to ease the impacts of rate increases on our seniors who lived on fixed incomes.
+The Queens Civic Congress supports legislation which would provide a tax levy subsidy to households 65 or older and with incomes below the current Senior Citizens Homeowner Exemption eligibility limit to help offset the increasing water rates.
 Modeled on SCRIE and SCHE, this program developed by Ferrer and Queens Assembly Member Ann Margaret Carrozza (just over seven years ago) would help seniors keep housing costs in check, enable them to stay in their homes and continue to be an important neighborhood stabilizer.
-We urge the Water Board's support to help get the Senate as well as the Assembly to act in the current session.
+We urge the Council's support to help get the Senate as well as the Assembly to act when they return next year.